MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/promote-email-message.md

 ### Demonstrate

-1. Creates a contact to send an email to (To: column).
+1. Creates a contact to send an email to (To: field).
-2. The `WhoAmIRequest` retrieves the system user to send the email (From: column).
+2. The `WhoAmIRequest` retrieves the system user to send the email (From: field).
 3. The `DeliverPromoteEmailRequest` message creates the request and also executes it.
 4. Verify the success by defining anonymous types that define possible values for email status.
 5. Queries the delivered email, and verify the status code is `sent`.

 ### Clean up

-Display an option to delete the rows created in [Setup](#setup).
-The deletion is optional in case you want to examine the tables and data created by the sample.
-You can manually delete the rows to achieve the same result.
+Display an option to delete the records created in [Setup](#setup).
+The deletion is optional in case you want to examine the entities and data created by the sample.
+You can manually delete the records to achieve the same result.